Web SDK Demo Application

 The Web SDK sends the request to the 3DS Server who sends it to an ACS simulator (issuer) for the demo.
 The simulator (issuer) validates the request body and returns the response.

-e.
-To test another authentication scenario, repeat steps 2a to 2c.
+To test another authentication scenario, repeat substeps 1 through 3.

 To test individual API methods, we recommend that you run them in the following order: Lookup, Device Fingerprint, Authenticate, and Challenge (if required).
 Review the following points before you test these methods: